 Visit our Museum Calendar to view our full calendar of events.

-The Loveland Museum currently has three art galleries with exhibits changing approximately every 8-12 weeks.
+The Loveland Museum currently offers a variety of exhibits changing approximately every 8-12 weeks.
 Our goal with our art schedule is to provide exhibits that inspire Loveland residents and visitors with a varied and challenging artistic experience.

 Tuesday: 10 am - 5 pm

 Wednesday: 10 am - 5 pm (10 am - 11 am reserved for seniors and other vulnerable populations)

-Thursday: 10 am - 7 pm
+Thursday: 10 am - 5 pm

 Friday: 10 am - 5 pm (10 am - 11 am reserved for seniors and other vulnerable populations)